 Tax benefit

 Do you provide staff allowances to your employees?
-The work-related costs scheme (werkkostenregeling, WKR) allows you to spend part of your total taxable wage (the 'discretionary scope' or 'discretionary margin') without tax liability on:
+The work-related costs scheme (werkkostenregeling, WKR) allows you to spend part of your total taxable wage (the 'discretionary margin' or 'discretionary scope') without tax liability.

 What are the conditions for the WKR scheme?

-If you want to use the work-related costs scheme, you must keep to these conditions:
+If you want to use the work-related costs scheme, you must keep to the conditions:

-You can learn more on how to calculate the discretionary scope and final levy in chapter 10 Eindheffing werkkostenregeling berekenen of the Dutch-language Payroll Taxes Handbook (pdf).
+You can learn more on how to calculate the discretionary margin and final levy in chapter 10 Vrije ruimte en eindheffing werkkostenregeling berekenen of the Dutch-language Payroll Taxes Handbook (pdf).

-Aside from the WKR you can reimburse certain expenses, provide benefits in kind, or make provisions for your employees without tax liability.
+You can always reimburse certain expenses, provide benefits in kind, or make provisions for your employees without tax liability.
 You can do this through:

 You can find more information on specific exemptions and zero valuations in chapter 22 Gerichte vrijstellingen, nihilwaarderingen en normbedragen of the Dutch-language Payroll Taxes Handbook (pdf).